-There is also an Addendum to the Contract applicable to Citizens.
-The Contract and Addendum are available online at www.sbafla.com/fhcf under "Insurer Information."
+There is also an Addendum to the Contract applicable to a company that, upon mutual agreement with the SBA, provides coverage of an unsound insurer's covered policies through an assumption or an assignment of the unsound insurer's reimbursement contract.
+The Contract and Addendum are available online at www.sbafla.com/fhcf.